Michael Gould Property in Midsomer Norton

 Our register of properties range from the small terraced Cottage to Distinctive Homes and all vendors will receive the quality of service we are proud to give.
 Time after time our vendors have written commenting and thanking us for our feedback and after-sales service.

-With our membership of Somerset and Bristol TEAM, Michael Gould Property offers and sells properties in a wide geographical area specialising in Midsomer Norton, Radstock, Peasedown St John, Paulton, Timsbury and the villages bearing Postcodes BA3, BA2, and BS39.
+Michael Gould Property offers and sells properties in a wide geographical area specialising in Midsomer Norton, Radstock, Peasedown St John, Paulton, Timsbury and the villages bearing Postcodes BA3, BA2, and BS39.

 About Midsomer Norton